-The 2020-2021 Consolidated Annual Performance and Evaluation Report (CAPER) constitutes the first reporting period (from July 1, 2020 to June 30, 2021) of the Five-Year Consolidated Planning period.
-The City of Turlock (City) is the recipient of federal Community Development Block Grant (CDBG) funding including CDBG CARES (CDBG-CV), and serves as the lead agency for the City of Turlock/Stanislaus County HOME Investment Partnerships Program (HOME) Consortium (Consortium).
+The 2023-2024 Consolidated Annual Performance and Evaluation Report (CAPER) constitutes the fourth reporting period (from July 1, 2023 to June 30, 2024) of the Five-Year Consolidated Planning period.
+The City of Turlock (City) is the recipient of federal Community Development Block Grant (CDBG) funding including CDBG CARES (CDBG-CV), and served as the lead agency for the City of Turlock/Stanislaus County HOME Investment Partnerships Program (HOME) Consortium (Consortium) through June 30, 2023.
+Beginning July 1,2023, Stanislaus County took over as the lead agency for the Consortium.
 The United States Department of Housing and Urban Development (HUD) provides these funds to the City on a formula basis.